About Pier-Luc Bonneville and this blog

-Following this year-long experience I remained in the same office taking the role of developer supporting custom .NET applications, SharePoint, and learned to navigate through the winding roads of Dynamics CRM/365.
+Following this year-long experience, I remained in the same office taking the role of developer supporting custom .NET applications, SharePoint, and learned to navigate through the winding roads of Dynamics CRM/365.

-As the latest chapter of my career, I have now joined the dark side, as the Manager for the Application Development Team.
-As a Manager I do value the importance of keeping on top of the technology and encouraging those around me to do the same.
+As for the latest chapter of my career, I have now joined the dark side, as the Manager for the Application Development Team.
+As a Manager, I value the importance of keeping on top of technology and encouraging those around me to do the same.
 To quote Richard Branson (Virgin): “Train people well enough so they can leave, treat them well enough so they don’t want to.”
 There is power in knowledge and working in a small team, there is no room to remain static.

-When I finish work, I transfer my passion in the classroom, teaching the future developers the ins and outs of our field (or as much as I know).
+When I finish work, I transfer my passion in the classroom, teaching future developers the ins and outs of our field (or as much as I know).

 Outside of coding…